syhpoon/xyzcmd/doc/user/fs_rules.rst

 method is invoked on :class:`FSRule` instance.

 Match function takes two variables:
-:class:`VFSFile` instance and a transformed value returned by our transformation function above::
+:class:`VFSObject` instance and a transformed value returned by our transformation function above::

    match = lambda obj, arg: obj.inode is not None and obj.inode == arg